Science-of-the-Fork/nlp-project/README.md

 ## <u>Statistical Testing Hypothesis and NLP Techniques </u>

-Hypothesis 1 - Chi-squared test of independence to determine if the distribution of programming languages (JavaScript, Python) significantly differs within the READMEs.

-alpha = .05
-* H0: Programming languages (JavaScript, Python) are not independent of ReadMe
-* Ha: Programming languages (JavaScript, Python) are independent of ReadMe
-* Outcome: We accept or reject the null hypothesis.

-Hypothesis 2 - Term Frequency-Inverse Document Frequency (TF-IDF) analysis to use scores for words across the repository texts, in order to identify the most significant and frequent words.
-Selecting the top five words based on their TF-IDF scores.

-Hypothesis 3 - T-Test will be performed on the top 80 most frequent words in the curated dataset to determine which are the most 5 significant words and their relationship to Programing languages (Python and JavaScript).
+Hypothesis 1 - T-Test will be performed on the top 80 most frequent words in the curated dataset to determine which are the most 5 significant words and their relationship to Programing languages (Python and JavaScript).
 Use words for future modeling.

 * H0: Word did not show significant relationship to programming language (Python and JavaScript)
 * Ha: Word did show signficant relationship to programming language(Python and JavaScript)